Dynamical obstruction to localization in a disordered spin chain: Fidelity susceptibility revisited

 In Fig.~\ref{fig:distributionAGP} we show the distribution functions of the log-fidelity susceptibility $\zeta_n$: ${ P}(z)$ for different disorder realizations.
 We divided the disorder realizations in the three intervals.
 The first interval (panel A) corresponds to disorder increasing from $W=0.5$ to $W=1.75$.
 In this interval the level spacing distribution is well described by the Wigner-Dyson statistics with $\beta=1$ (see Fig.~\ref{fig:distributionAGPexponent}) and $\alpha=0$ as the spectral function is flat at frequencies of the order of level spacing (Fig.~\ref{fig:spectralL16}).
 So from Eq.~\eqref{eq:agp_tail} we anticipate that ${\rm P}(z)\propto \exp[-z]$, which perfectly agrees with the numerical results.
 As we keep increasing disorder the system starts to lose level repulsion (Fig.~\ref{fig:distributionAGPexponent}) and accordingly the slope in the tail distribution of $\zeta_n$ goes down.
 Panel B shows the results for disorder increasing from $W=2.1$ to $W=4.3$, where this slope clearly changes between $1$ and $1/2$.
 As disorder gets even larger (panel C) the slope of the tail keeps going down until it saturates at a value close to $1/3$, clearly below the bound $1/2$ for random operators, which we discussed in the previous paragraph.
 This exponent can be explained either by level attraction $\beta<0$ or by divergence of the spectral function $\alpha>0$.
 An independent check on the level statistics shows that the latter explanation is correct, i.e. $\beta=0$ and $\alpha>0$.
 In Fig.~\ref{fig:distributionAGPexponent} we show the extracted exponent as a function of disorder and contrast it with the level spacing statistics.
 Clearly the two curves qualitatively follow each other very well.
 The exponent is a bit noisier because there are higher sample to sample fluctuations in the distribution tail.
 As we emphasized at large disorder the exponent goes below a naive Poisson ratio, highlighting exponential enhancement of the matrix elements of magnetization at small energy differences compared to the matrix elements of random operators.

 It is remarkable that analyzing the tail of the fidelity susceptibility we come to the same conclusion as analyzing the spectral function.
-Namely a simple cartoon representation of the localized phase as a set of weakly coupled ergodic boxes is not valid.
-This representation was, for example, underlying the renormalization group treatment of the MBL transition~\cite{vosk2015RG}.
+Namely a simple cartoon representation of the localized phase as a set of weakly coupled ergodic boxes seems to be invalid.
+This representation was, for example, underlying the renormalization group treatment of the MBL transition~\cite{vosk2015RG,potterRG}.
 Instead at small frequencies there is an exponential enhancement of the matrix elements of local operators as the local magnetization is not special in this respect.
-It is this enhancement prevents the system from localization in the thermodynamic limit.
-It is interesting that in the perturbative constructions of the eigenstates similar ratios of the matrix elements of the operators to the level spacings show up.
-So in a way divergence of the matrix element plays a similar role to the level attraction and it is not thus surprising that looking in e.g. Fig.~\ref{fig:distributionAGPexponent} alone it is impossible to tell whether the anomalously slow exponent appears due to level attraction or due to enhancement of matrix elements.
-We note that absence of the level attraction was a crucial part of the analytical proof of MBL~\cite{imbrie2016MBL} and a similar issue could emerge there as well.
+It is this enhancement that prevents the system from localization in the thermodynamic limit.
+At this point it is worth nothing that, while phenomenological RG's~\cite{vosk2015RG,potterRG} support the Griffiths phase, they are not consistent in that they do not predict the associated enhancement of the susceptibility.
+However, it is the same susceptibility which actually controls the RG.
+More microscopic constructions, such as those in~\cite{thiery2017microscopically}, are also controlled by the fidelity susceptibility and similar issues could emerge there as well.